-Ahmet Doğu İpek (1983, Adıyaman) graduated from the Atatürk University Faculty of Education Painting Department.
-After his first solo exhibition in 2012 at Sanatorium Gallery, his second and comprehensive solo exhibition including installations as well as paintings took place at Galata Greek School in 2017, and his first solo exhibition at Galeri Nev Istanbul in 2019.
-In 2018, Ahmet Doğu İpek spent three months in Cité des Arts artist residency program in Paris; the same year, his artist book Days, consisting of 89 works from his watercolor series with the same title, was published with the support of SAHA Association.
-In 2021, his works were featured in Vitamin D3 (Today's Best in Contemporary Drawing), the new edition of the Vitamin series prepared by Phaidon Press. İpek’s group exhibitions include Arter (Istanbul, 2022), Odunpazarı Modern Museum (Eskişehir, 2020), Abdülmecid Efendi Köşkü (Istanbul, 2019), Neues Museum Nürnberg (Nuremberg, 2018), ArtScience Museum (Singapore, 2015), Evliyagil Museum (Ankara, 2017), Mekan68 (Vienna, 2016), Baksı Museum (Bayburt, 2015); his works are included in institutional collections such as Arter, Istanbul Modern and OMM.
-Ahmet Doğu İpek lives and works in Istanbul.
+Ahmet Doğu İpek (1982, Adıyaman) realized his first solo exhibition at Sanatorium in 2012 after his art education.
+In 2017, he held his second solo exhibition at the Galata Greek School, which included installations as well as his paintings.
+He participated in the Cité des Arts residency program in Paris for three months in 2018 and the same year, the artist's book, which includes 89 works from the Days series and bears the same title as the series, was published with the support of SAHA Association.
+In 2021, a selection of his works was included in Vitamin D3 (Today's Best in Contemporary Drawing), the recent edition of the Vitamin series prepared by Phaidon Press.
+In 2022-2023, his drawings, paintings and large-scale installations were exhibited in his solo exhibition "A Halo of Blackness Upon our Heads" at Arter, curated by Selen Ansen.
+The exhibition book of the same name published in this context included texts by authors from different disciplines.
+His group exhibitions include Arter (Istanbul, 2022), Odunpazarı Modern Museum (OMM Eskişehir, 2020), Abdülmecid Efendi Mansion (Istanbul, 2019 & 2022), Neues Museum Nürnberg (Nürnberg, 2018), ArtScience Museum (Singapore, 2015), Evliyagil Museum (Ankara, 2017), Mekan68 (Vienna, 2016), Baksı Museum (Bayburt, 2015); and his works are included in institutional collections such as Arter, Istanbul Modern and OMM.
+The artist lives and works in Istanbul.